Translations in english

 But there’s no time left

-the coyote is already waiting
+is already waiting

 to cross the river,